 Complete the second part of Erasmus+ OLS Language Assessment, if your result from the first part was lower than C2.
 The link to the test is sent automatically according to the end date of your exchange.

 Fill in EU Survey.
 This online feedback form is sent automatically by Commission to all Erasmus+ students after the exchange.

 In order to get the credits which you completed abroad during your exchange transferred you have to fill in the online credit transfer form.
 For more information, see Aalto University General Guideline on Credit Transfer.
+All credits completed during your exchange which have been agreed with your degree programme at ARTS should be included in your current ARTS degree.
 After your credits have been transferred to Oodi, please notify the ARTS exchange coordinator, so that we can process the second installment of your grant.

-The second installment of your exchange grant will be paid after you have returned all the above mentioned documents, and your credits have been transferred to Oodi, if you have completed at least 20 ECTS/ semester during your exchange.
+The second installment of your exchange grant will be paid after you have returned all the above mentioned documents, and your credits have been transferred to Oodi, if you have completed required number of credits per semester during your exchange.